lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/cylindrical-series.md

 ### This series covers five models of microcomputer-controlled pneumatic cylindrical screen printing machines: TD-250, TD-400, TD-600, TD-800, and TD-1100.
 While the core control system and operational logic are identical across the series, the primary differences lie in the supported product diameters and maximum printing sizes.
 This series is designed to provide users with efficient, automated industrial printing solutions for cylindrical packaging containers.

+> **Core Abstract**
+> The Cylindrical Screen Printing Machine Series (TD-250 to TD-1100) consists of advanced, microcomputer-controlled pneumatic curved screen printing equipment specifically engineered for industrial cylindrical products.
+Perfectly suited for the catering packaging, cosmetics, and daily chemical industries, this series accommodates items ranging from small lipstick tubes and milk tea cups to large paint buckets.
+Its core advantages lie in high automation with automatic squeegee scraping and an all-around micro-adjustment system for the worktable and screen frame.
+Delivering an adjustable printing stroke and speeds up to 1200 pcs/h, it provides an exceptionally stable and accurate high-volume production solution for diverse industrial packaging needs.

 ---

 ## I. Product Overview